Classroom Use Policies for the Picker Classroom, Cronin Learning Lab, and Grover-Hargrove Digital Learning and Media Center

 Grover Hargrove Digital Learning and Media Center, Level 5, Room 548

 Equipment: 20 networked individual Macintosh workstations with media editing software.
-Instructor’s networked workstation includes data projection control of all computers in the room, wall-mounted screen, Blu-Ray DVD player, and state-of-the-art surround sound system to fully integrate educational technology
+Instructor’s networked workstation includes data projection control of all computers in the room, wall-mounted screen, Blu-Ray DVD player, and state-of-the-art surround sound system to fully integrate educational technology.

-• Primary function is to support ITS/Libraries classroom media instruction and for regular course sessions in which the faculty and students will need on-going access to resources for teaching and learning about media editing and creation
+• Primary function is to support ITS/Libraries classroom media instruction and for regular course sessions in which the faculty and students will need ongoing access to resources for teaching and learning about media editing and creation

 • Primarily reserved for ITS/Libraries media use each semester and as needed for media-intensive regular courses